bytecodealliance/wasmtime/docs/langref.rst

 variable during each iteration.
 Finally, ``v12`` is computed as the induction variable value for the next iteration.

-The `cton_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for Cretonne :term:`IR`.
+The `cretonne_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for Cretonne :term:`IR`.